getodk/docs/form-interaction.rst

   "integer", "age", "How old are you?", ".<=40", "Person must be 40 years old or younger to complete the survey."

+For more details, refer `constraints section in XLSForm documentation <http://xlsform.org/#constraints>`_.

 Relevants
 -----------